shigetoshinoda/zcproject-docs/public_files/README.md

 by Google translate

 ------------
-Welcome on the page Github which gathers all the documents concerning the ZorCoin project (that of the forum, the programming, all that is in the computer field in general)

-I invite you to visit this page and to discover and even read, and share these documents.

-If you want your document to be publicly available in the github "public_files" folder, you can make the request by sending an email to: shigeto22shinoda@gmx.com

-You can find the ZorCoin Project here: [http://zcproject-talk.forumactif.com/](http://zcproject-talk.forumactif.com/)

-shigeto
+You are on the page "public_files", here you will find all the files that are shigeto or community.
+For the presentation of your project and to request that your file be uploaded, send an email to: shigeto22shinoda@gmx.com

+Thank you,

+Shigeto